 Our Proven Safe Sleep Checklist

-When the going gets tough, most mamas will reach out to friends or family for advice, search Google or Instagram for tips, or even try out a personalized sleep course.
-Regardless of what resources you follow to help Baby achieve a good night’s sleep, having a safe sleeper is always the number one priority. 💤
+When the going gets tough, most parents will reach out to friends or family for advice, search Google or Instagram for tips, or even try out a personalized sleep course.
+Regardless of what resources you follow to help Baby achieve a good night’s sleep, safe sleep for baby is always the number one priority.

 If you’re unsure of where to start or just need a refresher, we’d recommend taking a peek at our proven safe sleep checklist for babies 0-12 months old: